Ten Easy DIY Projects With Beautiful Wallpaper Scraps

 Either glass or acrylic on top makes it so it's easily cleaned!

-This is the cutest pet idea I've seen in awhile!
+This is the cutest pet idea I've seen in a while!
 Not only is the built in dog crate awesome, but the adorable dog wallpaper inside is the perfect finishing touch:

 built in dog crate bookcases